 What causes MTSS?

 There are many risk factors for MTSS, with no one factor regularly to blame.
-MTSS is known as a multifactorial pathology which means that there are multiple factors contributing to the problem.
+MTSS is known as a multifactorial pathology which means that multiple factors are contributing to the problem.
 From the research, we can see some of the most common causes are:

 - Too Much Too Soon.
 Bone takes time to adapt to new stress levels.
 MTSS is very common in people who have come back from injury or previously did little activity, and try to do too much too soon.

 - The Female Sex.
 Unfortunately, women are at higher risk of developing bone stress injuries compared to men due to what is known as the female triad, which reduces bone strength.
-There are 3 elements to the triad: irregular periods, osteoporosis (reduced bone density) and low-energy consumption (poor, low calorie diet).
-Cleary this does not apply to all females, and it is important to remember that it is possible for men to get stress related injuries as well.
+There are 3 elements to the triad: irregular periods, osteoporosis (reduced bone density) and low-energy consumption (poor, low-calorie diet).
+Clearly, this does not apply to all females, and it is important to remember that men can get stress-related injuries as well.

 - Excessive Foot Pronation is when the foot rolls in (pronates) too much and too quickly, resulting in increased stress going through the tibia and increasing the bending moment, hence increased stress.
 It may also result in increased muscle activity and thus stress to the bone.

-- Poor Proximal Control is an area that is frequently overlooked and forgotten about, when actually, it is very important.
+- Poor Proximal Control is an area that is frequently overlooked and forgotten about when, actually, it is very important.
 Evaluation of the function at the hips and pelvis when running can reveal areas of poor function: this may be reduced motion, weakness or stiffness.
-One common weakness is within the gluteal muscles which results in internal hip/knee rotation and foot pronation.
+One common weakness is within the gluteal muscles, which results in internal hip/knee rotation and foot pronation.
 This is where detailed gait analysis comes into its own.
 The secret to successful management is a clear identification of the cause of the problem.
-By analysing the pelvis, hip, knee and foot we are able to determine where the site of dysfunction is occurring and develop an individual management plan (see below under gait analysis).
+By analysing the pelvis, hip, knee and foot, we can determine where the site of dysfunction is occurring and develop an individual management plan (see below under gait analysis).